chris-short/devopsish.com/content/post/098/index.md

 +++

 Every time, without fail, I mention anything resembling a political leaning in this newsletter I get negative feedback.
 This week, I am sure I will again.
-But, this message is personal so I’ve made it simple. **VOTE**.
+But, this message is personal so I've made it simple. **VOTE**.

-I don’t care what your stances on the issues are, whether you care if a pot-smoking gay couple can be photographers at your cousin’s wedding, nor what you think of these weird things that are happening on the planet.
+I don't care what your stances on the issues are, whether you care if a pot-smoking gay couple can be photographers at your cousin's wedding, nor what you think of these weird things that are happening on the planet.
 I only want you to **VOTE**.

 I gave up a huge part of my existence helping others enable voting in foreign countries because US citizens voted to put my team there.
 Afghanistan voted today in parliamentary elections.
 [People died in Afghanistan to vote today](https://www.bbc.com/news/world-asia-45919057).
 Brazil, Fiji, Ireland, Israel, Taiwan, and the United States have elections coming up this year.
 All I want is when it is your time, **VOTE**.